Contact Support

 What if I can't find a specific journal?

 Try different search terms: abbreviations, alternative names, or keywords from the journal title.
-If you still can't find it, the journal might not have an official impact factor, or it might be very new.
+If you still can't find it, the journal might not have enough citation data for a score, or it might be very new.
 Contact us for assistance.

 Can I use this data for academic purposes?

 Yes, you can use the information for academic and research purposes.
-However, for official submissions or formal documentation, we recommend verifying the data with the original JCR database or publisher information.
+However, for official submissions or formal documentation, we recommend verifying the data against the journal's OpenAlex record, publisher information, or the databases your institution designates.

 Quick Help Links

-Learn what makes a good impact factor and how they're calculated
+Learn what makes a good Journal Metrics Score and how it's calculated

 Learn More →Research Quality Resources